-Because of MTD, your relationship with some of your clients is going to fundamentally change.
+Because of Making Tax Digital, your relationship with some of your clients is going to fundamentally change.
 Inform your clients about MTD and the profound effect it will have on their business practices.
 Work with them to create a plan.

-However, filing direct via the HMRC gateway will not be an option from the Making Tax Digital for VAT implementation date for those that fall into scope for MTD for VAT and software must be used instead.
+Filing direct via the HMRC gateway is no longer an option for those that fall into scope for MTD for VAT and software must be used instead.
 HMRC will not provide them with any.
 How many of your clients are aware of this?

 Use Making Tax Digital as an opportunity